zws-im/zws/README.md

 #### Organizations

 Support this project with your organization.
-Your logo will show up here with a link to your website. [[Contribute](https://opencollective.com/zws/contribute)]
+Your logo will show up here with a link to your website. [[Contribute][open-collective]]

 <a href="https://opencollective.com/zws/organization/0/website"><img src="https://opencollective.com/zws/organization/0/avatar.svg"></a>
 <a href="https://opencollective.com/zws/organization/1/website"><img src="https://opencollective.com/zws/organization/1/avatar.svg"></a>